 I sat back in my chair, ran my fingers through my hair, bit my lower lip and, without hesitation, firmly addressed the man sitting across the table.

 “I hope this matter will finally be resolved.”

 “Of course,” said Daniel blankly.
 “We shook on it.”

 There was nothing more to be said.
-Alex stood up, thanked Daniel for breakfast and left the table.
-He stepped out of the hotel and opened his umbrella before emerging from the covered entrance into a downpour.
-He walked onto the Strand and then in the direction of Covent Garden.
+I stood up, thanked Daniel for breakfast and left the table.
+I stepped out of the hotel and opened my umbrella before emerging from the covered entrance into a downpour.
+I walked onto the Strand and then in the direction of Covent Garden.

 Daniel had no intention of paying.